Rashair/Battleships/README.md

 1. User may modify the default settings as long as it is possible to generate valid board provided parameters.

-1. Ships can touch each other, but they can't occupy the same grid space

 1. Placement of the ships is generated randomly, but can fail (it's non-deterministic).
-In such case the User can retry generation with different Game parameters.
+In such case the user can retry generation with different Game parameters.

+1. In generation, ships can touch each other, but they can't occupy the same field.

+1. Game finishes when at least one of the players shoots all enemy ships.
+If both players do it at the same time, then the game announces draw and there's no winner.
+Otherwise, the winner is the player who does it first.